rjayasuriya/github-slideshow/_posts/_posts/0000-01-02-rjayasuriya.md

 title: "Welcome to our second slide!"
 ---
 Your text
-Use the left arrow to go forward
+right to go back left to forward